Manhasset, New York: Rail

 The Manhasset station on the Long Island Rail Road's Port Washington Branch is located in Manhasset's downtown area.

 Bus

 Manhasset is served by the n20H, n21, n25 and n26 bus routes, which are operated by Nassau Inter-County Express (NICE).
 The n20H and n21 run east–west through Manhasset on Northern Boulevard while the n25 and n26 pass through the western part of Manhasset en route between Great Neck and Lynbrook and Jamaica respectively.

 Utilities

 Natural gas

 National Grid USA provides natural gas to homes and businesses that are hooked up to natural gas lines in Manhasset.

 Power

-PSEG Long Island provides power to all homes and businesses within the hamlet.
+PSEG Long Island provides power to all homes and businesses within the hamlet, on behalf of the Long Island Power Authority.

 Sewage

 Manhasset is partially sewered.
 The sewered areas are connected to the Great Neck Water Pollution Control District's sanitary sewer network, which handles and treats the hamlet's sanitary waste.

 The remainder of the hamlet instead relies on cesspools and septic systems.

 As of 2022, plans are underway to connect the hamlet's downtown area along Plandome Road to the Great Neck Water Pollution Control District's sanitary sewers.